-6.6.1.4 Displaying the total execution time of the simulation
+6.6.1.4 Display the total execution time of the simulation

-You can use MTI trace to calculate the execution time of individual instructions, but to determine the overall simulation time, use the command-line option --stat instead.
+To determine the overall simulation time, use the command-line option --stat.

 This option causes the model to print performance statistics to the terminal on exiting.
 The statistics include simulated time, which is the total simulation time in seconds.
 For example: